New Computational Techniques for a Faster Variation of BM3D Image Denoising: Introduction

 Previous works have attempted to study, reproduce, and/or implement acceleration for BM3D \cite{honzatko_accelerating_2017, sarjanoja_bm3d_2015, mahmoud_ideal_2017,davy_gpu_2020,lebrun_analysis_2012}.
 In these works, the authors' goal tends to be to develop CUDA and/or C code to reproduce an exact version of BM3D that operates faster because of hardware and software.
 As discovered in \cite{sarjanoja_bm3d_2015}, the nature of the original BM3D algorithm does not lend well to GPU speed up because of the memory transfer overhead, particularly for small image sizes.
 Even for very large 4-megapixel images, the speed up reported in their CUDA GPU version was a factor of around 4-5 over the original algorithm, and the algorithm was even slower than the original for images with 1 megapixel or less.
 The work proposed here is already 7-20 times faster than the original for 1-megapixel images\footnote{This primarily depends on whether we are comparing with BM3D1 or BM3D2}, while noting that our algorithm is written completely in MATLAB.
 The main reason is that instead of trying to reproduce the algorithm, we have modified the design and implementation in a way that lends towards faster evaluation, particularly with GPU hardware.

 Throughout this article, we do not describe the original BM3D algorithm in great detail, since this has been very well documented in the literature (see \cite{lebrun_analysis_2012} for a detailed analysis).
 We describe our new variation (G-BM3D) in Sections \ref{sec: BM} and \ref{sec: HT}, and the numerical results are given in Section \ref{sec: results}.
 Important summary discussion on the value that we feel this work brings to the image processing community is provided in Section \ref{sec: discussion}.
-The software is available for non-commercial use by requesting through the author's personal website: tobysanders.com.